aural rehab therapy

 Services for Children

-A summer program, the Listen and Speak Up preschool is offered each summer.
+An intensive program, Listen and Speak Up, is offered to 3-6 year olds each summer.

 A brochure that further describes our Aural Rehab services for both children and adults is available (pdf).